peteschaffner/applecation/src/index.md

 I'm a technical and self-driven individual and I believe that to design something great you need to understand the materials and processes involved to build it.
 Thus, I'm just as at home with a pencil as I am with a terminal.
-I also believe that the tools we use are important and they are in as much need for good design as the things they create.
+I also believe that the tools we use are important and they are in as much need of good design as the things they create.

-I've compiled some of my work and experiences here, though unfortunately I am unable to share much of what I've been doing lately at my current employer.
+I've compiled some of my work and experiences here, though unfortunately I am unable to share much of what I've been doing lately.
 Please feel free to look around and let me know if you have any questions.

 I look forward to hearing from you,